 Economic and Community Development (ECD) fosters an environment that is supportive of economic development and growth.
 The ECD manages a number of economic development incentive programs to encourage the retention, expansion, relocation, or creation of new businesses within the City.
-These incentive programs include grants, tax abatements, and more.
-The EDC serves as the lead municipal agency for retail, industrial/distribution, and downtown development, including coordinating the exciting Centre Square downtown development project.
+Click here to learn more.

 Connecticut Neighborhood Assistance Act (NAA)

 The NAA Tax Credit Program is designed to provide funding for municipal and tax exempt organizations through business tax credit incentives.
 NAA Program Webpage.